Cognigy/Documentation/docs/ai/analyze/goals-and-tasks/goals.md

 You can add multiple **Track Goal** Nodes in the same Flow to track different steps and KPIs.

-While you add multiple steps to reflect various stages of your goal completion process, both the initial and completion steps must be defined in your Flow.
+While you may choose to add multiple steps to reflect various stages of your goal completion process, both the initial and completion steps must be defined in your Flow.
 Without a completion step, your goal will be partially completed or incomplete if only the initial step is triggered.

 ### Track a Goal in the Insights Dashboard